George Canning

 For five years England had been guided by the genius of Canning, and seldom have so much brilliancy and so much wisdom combined to produce such happy results.
 The constitutional medium through which that genius worked was the loyal friendship of the prime minister, Lord Liverpool.

 When Lord Liverpool resigned in April 1827, Canning was chosen to succeed him as prime minister, ahead of the Duke of Wellington and Sir Robert Peel.
-Both of them declined to serve under Canning and the Tories split between Peel and Wellington's Ultra-Tories and the Canningites.
+Both of them declined to serve under Canning, and as a result the Tories divided into Peel and Wellington's Ultra-Tories and the Canningites.
 Canning then invited several Whigs to join his cabinet.
 His health collapsed, and he died of pneumonia at Chiswick House on 8 August 1827, whilst still in office.
-His tenure of 119 days in office made him the second shortest-serving prime minister in history after Liz Truss in 2022.
+His tenure in office of 119 days made him the shortest-serving prime minister in history until Liz Truss's 49-day premiership in 2022.

 Early life

 Canning was born into an Anglo-Irish family at his parents' home in Queen Anne Street, Marylebone, London.
 Canning described himself as "an Irishman born in London".
 His father, George Canning of Garvagh, County Londonderry, in Ulster, the northern province in Ireland, was a gentleman of limited means, a failed wine merchant and lawyer, who renounced his right to inherit the family estate in exchange for payment of his substantial debts.
 George Sr. eventually abandoned the family and died in poverty on 11 April 1771, his son's first birthday, in London.
 Canning's mother, Mary Ann Costello, who was also Irish, took work as a stage actress, a profession not considered respectable at the time.
-Indeed, when in 1827 it looked as if Canning would become prime minister, Lord Grey remarked that "the son of an actress is, ipso facto, disqualified from becoming Prime Minister".
+Indeed, when in 1827 it looked as if Canning would become prime minister, Lord Grey remarked that he "regarded the son of an actress as incapacitated de facto for the Premiership of England".

 Because Canning showed unusual intelligence and promise at an early age, family friends persuaded his uncle, London merchant Stratford Canning (father of the diplomat Stratford Canning), to become his nephew's guardian.
 George Canning grew up with his cousins at the home of his uncle, who provided him with an income and an education.
 Stratford Canning's financial support allowed the young Canning to study at Hyde Abbey School, Eton College and Christ Church, Oxford.
 Canning came out top of the school at Eton and left at the age of seventeen.
 His time at Eton has been described as "a triumph almost without parallel.
 He proved a brilliant classicist, came top of the school, and excelled at public orations".

 Canning struck up friendships with the future Lord Liverpool as well as with Granville Leveson-Gower and John Hookham Frere.
 In 1789 he won a prize for his Latin poem The Pilgrimage to Mecca which he recited in Oxford Theatre.
 Canning began practising law after receiving his BA from Oxford in the summer of 1791, but he wished to enter politics.